An Online newsletter of

 There's a new episode every Tuesday (and you can watch and listen live during tapings on Monday evenings).
 As of this week, there have been 526 episodes since Allan started doing the podcast just over a decade ago!
 Past episodes are in an online Archives in case you want to listen to or view classic installments you've missed.

-And you'll also find links on the podcast's regular web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC's Kevin Burke, recipient of a Mayberry Friendship Award during last month's Mayberry Days!) and the Mayberry Bible Study Podcast (again hosted by Allan Newsome).
+And you'll also find links on the podcast's regular web page to a couple of other outstanding Mayberry-related podcasts: Burke on Mayberry (hosted by TAGSRWC's Kevin Burke, recipient of a Mayberry Friendship Award during last year's Mayberry Days!) and the Mayberry Bible Study Podcast (again hosted by Allan Newsome).

 TAGSRWC's official page on Facebook has over 245,000 Likes!
 You can find us at www.facebook.com/tagsrwc.
 If you haven't already dropped by the page, we hope you'll check it out sometime when you have the chance.
 We invite you to become a TAGSRWC Facebook Friend!